-Usually, the word ‘ペーパドライバー’ is used to describe one’s inability to drive a car.
-For instance, people often describe themselves as ‘paper drivers’ when they express concern about driving, or make an excuse for not driving, saying, ‘Oh sorry, I can’t drive… because I’m a ‘”paper driver”‘.
+This word is often used to describe one’s inability to drive a car.
+For instance, people often describe themselves as ‘paper drivers’ to express their concerns about driving, or to make an excuse for not driving by saying, ‘Oh sorry, I can’t drive… because I’m a ‘”paper driver”‘.

 Because I’m a ‘paper driver’, I have to practice driving before travelling to Okinawa.